nhnammldlnlpcvrs/Feature-Recommendation_Systems/README.md

 ```bash
 dbt seed
 ```
-This will load the CSV files inside the seeds/ folder into your SQLite database.
+This will load the CSV files inside the seeds/ folder into your Postgres database.
 ### 6.3 Run Models
 ```bash
 dbt run